Brenda0904/Bafstu/to_test.md

 Look into the meaning of the score

-See where the most recent protein function information is stored/ hoe it is updated.
+See where the most recent protein function information is stored/ how it is updated. --> Uniprot

 ~0 (most damaging) to ~1 (most wild-type-like)